abdallahk/ping/README.md

 # Ping
-A simple utility to ping websites and IPs, built using PHP.
+A simple utility to ping websites and IPs, built using PHP and magic.js.